stray-gr/senior-design/docs/tasklist.md

 # Release Build
 ## 1. Input Subsystem
 - Purchase ESP32 microcontrollers, breadboards, and DHT11/DHT22 sensors
-- Install espflash
-- Update the Rust firmware to:
+- Update the ESP-IDF firmware to:
 	1. Establish a WIFI connection on device boot and
 	2. Use a DHT sensor driver to read temperature and humidity data
 - Connect the ESP32 and DHT sensor together via breadboard